meghansumner/meghansumner.github.io/README.md

 I have been working as a phonetician at Stanford for 16 years, running a departmental experimental lab for the bulk of that, and now running a lab focused on the social aspects of speech and language processing and memory.
 I collaborate with various scholars and teams to investigate human behavior using methods from behavioral, social, and neurosciences. <br>

-The best picture I have for what I do is:<br>

 ![My area](https://github.com/meghansumner/meghansumner.github.io/blob/main/AreaSmaller.png)<br>

 <h3>STUDENTS</h3>